How to Create a Fake Entryway or Foyer

-There are 2 ways to make a fake entryway:
+There are TWO ways to make a fake entryway

 Creating built-in, non-removable pieces that are permanent fixtures.

-Based on the ideas below, choose the option that works best for you, your budget and your skills (or lack thereof).
-However, the one BIG thing to consider before starting your project is…resale value.
+The key is to choose the option that works best for you, your budget and your skills (or lack thereof).
+However, the one BIG thing to consider before starting your project is resale value.